kope-kope/StormGdocs/README.md

 ```
 <!-- tabs:end -->

-The status key contains the HTTP status code in order to determine the result of an API call, if it was successful call.
-Typicall, `2xx` indicates that a request was successful.
+The status key contains the HTTP status code to determine the result of an API call if it was a successful call.
+Typically, `2xx` indicates that a request was successful.

 The data key has the result of a request.
 Its data type is an object (or an array) depending on the request made.
 A request to GET an investor's details returns an object in the data key, while a request to GET an investor's portfolio returns an array in the data key.